adanSiqueira/HeartDiseasePredictor/README.md

 - Exercise-induced angina
 - ST depression, among others

-Once submitted, these values are passed to a machine learning model trained using **LogisticRegression**, which classifies whether the patient is at risk of having heart disease.
+Once submitted, these values are passed to a machine learning model trained using **Logistic Regression**, which classifies whether the patient is at risk of having heart disease.

 ### 2. **Graphic Analysis**